kimmobrunfeldt/howto-everything/google-cloud-storage.md

 # Google Cloud Storage

 [Google Cloud Storage](https://cloud.google.com/storage/) is great for personal file sharing.
-In my opinion it's better than S3 for these reasons:

-* Daily budget limit
-* Official CLI supports object uploads with a nice progress bar feature
-* Google Cloud admin UI is simpler than in AWS

-Google provides a feature to transfer all data from an S3 bucket to Google's cloud storage bucket.
+Google also provides a feature to transfer all data from an S3 bucket to Google's cloud storage bucket.

 After everything is setup, the actual upload to Cloud Storage is a single command: